ow2-proactive/catalog-client/docs/BucketGrantControllerApi.md

 BucketGrantControllerApi apiInstance = new BucketGrantControllerApi();
 String sessionID = "sessionID_example"; // String | The session id used to access ProActive REST server String bucketName = "bucketName_example"; // String | The name of the bucket where the catalog objects are stored.
 String accessType = "accessType_example"; // String | The type of the access grant.
-It can be either read, write or admin.
+It can be either noAccess, read, write or admin.
+Integer priority = 5; // Integer | The new priority of the access grant.
+It can be a value from 1 (lowest) to 10 (highest), with 5 as default.
+Priorities are used to compute the final access rights of a user belonging to multiple groups.
+Group grants with the same priority will resolve with the default accessType order (admin > write > read > noAccess).
+Finally, please note that a user grant has always more priority than a group grant.
 String userGroup = "userGroup_example"; // String | The name of the group of users that will benefit of the access grant. try {
-    BucketGrantMetadata result = apiInstance.createBucketGrantForAGroupUsingPOST(sessionID, bucketName, accessType, userGroup);
+    BucketGrantMetadata result = apiInstance.createBucketGrantForAGroupUsingPOST(sessionID, bucketName, accessType, priority, userGroup);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling BucketGrantControllerApi#createBucketGrantForAGroupUsingPOST");